bduke-dev/CSSSlider/README.md

         transform: translateX(-200vw);
     }
 ```
-For the manual page advancement we say, whenever its corresponding radio button is selected margin over x.
-In mine if the first is selected it will margin over 0, if the second -100vw, and so on untill there are no more pictures.
+For the manual page advancement, we say, whenever its corresponding radio button is selected margin over x.
+In mine if the first is selected it will margin over 0, if the second -100vw, and so on until there are no more pictures.
 ```css
 /********** MANUAL PAGE ADVANCEMENT **********/